Last Updated on March 17, 2021 by

 Booking Or Booked

 A player has been booked or has received booking when the referee decides to give him a yellow card.
 You would notice the referee writing something down in a small notebook.
-The notebook contains the name of players who have received yellow card in that game.
+The notebook contains the names of players who have received yellow cards in that game.

 Brace